anthonymiglio/nd013-c2-fusion-final/writeup.md

 # Writeup: Track 3D-Objects Over Time

-After completing the final project, we will have implemented a sensor fusion system that can track vehicles over time with a real-world camera and lidar measurements!

 ## The final project consists of four main steps: Filter, Track Management, Association, Camera Fusion.

 And some further analysis: